medienbaecker/kirby-modules/README.md

 # Kirby Modules

-Modular page building for [Kirby](https://getkirby.com/) using regular Kirby pages with their own blueprint and snippet, edited inline on the parent page.
+Modular page building for [Kirby](https://getkirby.com/).
+Every module is a regular page with its own blueprint and snippet, edited inline on the parent page.

 <img width="1988" height="1452" alt="Screenshot of the modules section with two modules, a text module with a textarea and a text with buttons module with both a textarea and a structure field for buttons" src=".github/screenshot.webp" />